anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 Create cadences to minimise cognitive overload on processes, rather enable team for deep work and focus on solving customer problems, while the cadences run as background processes to aid in maintaining shipping momentum

-### Minimise ambiguities
+**Minimise ambiguities**

-Product engineering and delivery, is ultimately an exercise an visualising and leavening multiple abstract ideas in people's heads, into a solid product that can be experienced by the human senses.
+Product engineering and delivery, is ultimately an exercise in visualising and leavening multiple abstract ideas in people's heads, into a solid product that can be experienced by the human senses.
 This leads to a fine balancing act in minimising ambiguities at multiple steps along the way, while identifying the right amount of effort to spend on it, as subjectively determined by the team composition.
 This is a two-way reinforcing feedback loop between product and engineering.

-#### Engineering
+**Engineering**

 Seek to minimise ambiguity in